-Right of audience before all divisions of the Unified Patent Court will be granted to national lawyers and to European Patent Attorneys with appropriate additional qualifications.
+Right of audience before all divisions of the Unified Patent Court are granted to national lawyers and to European Patent Attorneys with appropriate additional qualifications.
 All of Abel + Imray's European Patent Attorneys are qualified to represent clients before the UPC.

-It is expected that the procedure of the UPC will be rather like that of EPO oppositions with an extensive written procedure culminating in a hearing lasting a day or two.
+The procedure of the UPC will be rather like that of EPO oppositions with an extensive written procedure culminating in a hearing lasting a day or two.